 Develop and secure your IT platform.
-If you are selling directly on line to consumers, investigate the best platforms to utilize to assure efficiency, reliability and security.
+If you are selling directly online to consumers, investigate the best platforms to utilize to assure efficiency, reliability and security.
 Think about how you will handle logistics and customer service.

 How Are You Selling?

-Understand how you customers make purchase decisions.
+Understand how your customers make purchase decisions.
 If you are selling wholesale or retail, learn who makes decisions and what factors into those decisions.
 What are margins for each channel?
 If you are selling through a dealer or distributor, understand how that pricing structure typically works in your industry.

 Marketing and Sales Plans